-Logan, Utah Man Arrested In Connection With Ricin Mailed To Trump And Pentagon
+Logan, Utah, Man Arrested In Connection With Ricin Mailed To Trump And Pentagon

 “However, in this instance, we can confirm that we are working jointly with our law enforcement partners to fully investigate this matter,” the Secret Service said in the statement.
 “Further, all threats directed towards the President, or any Secret Service protectee, are treated seriously and fully investigated.”

-A Pentagon officials told The Associated Press that two letters that possibly contained ricin was addressed to Defense Secretary Jim Mattis and the Navy’s top officer, Adm.
+A Pentagon official told the Associated Press that two letters that possibly contained ricin was addressed to Defense Secretary Jim Mattis and the Navy’s top officer, Adm.
 John Richardson.
 Mattis was traveling in Europe at the time, the news service stated.

-The official told The Associated Press that the envelopes were discovered at a screening facility on the Pentagon grounds and never entered the building.
+The official told the Associated Press that the envelopes were discovered at a screening facility on the Pentagon grounds and never entered the building.
 The screening facility is separate from Pentagon’s main building, the news service stated.

-Since the discovery, all U.S. Postal Service mail at the facility went under quarantine, Pentagon spokesman, Col. Rob Manning told the AP.
+Since the discovery, all U.S. Postal Service mail at the facility went under quarantine, Pentagon spokesman Col. Rob Manning told the AP.

 “(The quarantined mail) poses no threat to Pentagon personnel,” Manning said, per the news service.